medicalinformatics/MainzellisteSEL/README.md

 ###1.4.3

+This is a backward compatible maintenance release and we recommend an upgrade to all users.
+Also, we strongly recommend to incorporate the changes in the configuration template into actual configuration files (see comments below).

+####Changes in matching configuration:
-Fixes a typo in the matching configuration proposed in the configuration template (`mainzelliste.conf.default`).
+- Fixes a typo in the matching configuration proposed in the configuration template (`mainzelliste.conf.default`).
 In existing configuration files based on the template, the value for `matcher.epilink.geburtsmonat.frequency` should be changed from `0.833` to `0.0833`.
 This change has to be made manually because the actually used configuration file resides outside of the distributed package.

-Also, the proposed weight threshold for matches (`matcher.epilink.threshold_match`) has been raised from `0.9` to `0.95` in order to prevent that a definitive match occurs when two records with otherwise equal fields differ in one component (day, month, year) of the date of birth.
-We also recommend to adopt that change in existing configurations.
+- Also, the proposed weight threshold for matches (`matcher.epilink.threshold_match`) has been raised from `0.9` to `0.95` in order to prevent that a definitive match occurs when two records with otherwise equal fields differ in one component (day, month, year) of the date of birth.
+We also recommend to adopt this change in existing configuration files.

+####Bug fix:
+- When creating an `addPatient` token, ID types were not checked when using data item `idTypes` (API version 2.x syntax) with declared API version missing or < 2.0.

 ###1.4.2